Camera

 ScreenPointToRay

-As this function accounts for the GUI inset, the offset applied to GUI elements (such as from the top bar) is accounted for.
+As this function acknowledges the GUI inset, the offset applied to GUI elements (such as from the top bar) is accounted for.
 This means the screen position specified will start in the top left corner below the top bar.
 For an otherwise identical function that does not account for the GUI offset, use Camera:ViewportPointToRay().

-As the Ray created is a unit ray it is only one stud long.
+As the Ray created is a unit ray, it is only one stud long.
 To create a longer ray, you can do the following:

 local camera = workspace.CurrentCamera